 Geological Terms Beginning With "F"

-The characteristics of a rock mass that reflect its depositional environment.
-These characteristics enable the rock mass to be distinguished from rocks deposited in adjacent environments.
+a) The characteristics of a rock or sediment unit that reflect its environment of deposition and allow it to be distinguished from rock or sediment deposited in an adjacent environment.

 A contractual agreement in which a mineral rights owner or lessee assigns a working interest to another party who will become responsible for specific exploration, development or production activities.